singh1114/blockchain-dev.xyz/_posts/2021-05-14-what-is-ethereum.md

 series_page_title: What is Ethereum
 series_title: Ethereum and solidity complete developer guide
 previous_slug: brief-history-of-blockchain
+skip_from_listing: false
 ---
 Ethereum at its heart is just a network of computers( nodes) talking to each other and having the same data as other nodes are having which can be used to a ton of different stuff.
 Transferring money is just one of its use cases.

 {% include lazyload.html image_src="https://i.ibb.co/rc2Pd1J/Screenshot-2021-05-15-at-12-27-54-AM.png" image_alt="Ethereum node connection" image_title="Ethereum node connection" %}

+## There are many Ethereum Networks

+There are a ton of Ethereum networks out there.
+Of course, there is the main one where all the action happens.
+This main network is the one everyone deploys their production apps and Ethereum coin is traded.

+There are other networks based on the Ethereum blockchain system as well.
+Some are just for testing stuff, some are for other purposes as well.
+You can also launch your private Ethereum network as well.

+These networks are made using the connection of nodes.
+We of course in this list of posts will be creating a local network for testing our stuff.

+Each of these nodes needs to have the Ethereum client installed on them to be part of the network.
+Anyone with this client installed can run the node.
+Each of the nodes will have a copy of the data on the network.

+Each movement of the data is stored as a separate entry in each of the nodes separately.
+This makes the blockchain no different from a database with one difference that you cannot delete or update the old data.

+But if you read in detail about the log-based databases like Cassandra-based storage system, this is what they do, but they provide some other mechanisms to allow updates and deletes.

+This is more like a Kafka-based approach.
+If you are a software engineer already, it helps to make those connections with the existing systems.
+It helps you to understand stuff better.